 BY KIM LEE, SENIOR FUND MANAGER

 Past performance is not a guide to future performance.
 The value of investments may fall as well as rise and investors may not get back the amount invested.
+Income from investments can fluctuate.
 Currency fluctuations can also affect performance.
-Due to the underlying assets held, the price of the Fund is classed as having above average to high volatility.

 Canada Life Investments is the brand for investment management activities undertaken by Canada Life Asset Management Limited, Canada Life Limited and Canada Life European Real Estate Limited.
 Canada Life Asset Management Limited (no. 03846821), Canada Life Limited (no.00973271) and Canada Life European Real Estate Limited (no. 03846823) are all registered in England and the registered office for all three entities is Canada Life Place, Potters Bar, Hertfordshire EN6 5BA.
 Canada Life Asset Management is authorised and regulated by the Financial Conduct Authority.
 Canada Life Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.